tunai/l2uwe/README.md

 ### Demo script

-Open the "demo.m" script and point to your input image in the "imread" command.
-Some sample low-lighting underwater and aerial images are already provided in the *"./data"* folder.
+Open the *"demo.m"* script and point to your input image in the *"imread"* command.
+Some sample low-lighting underwater and aerial images are already provided in the *"./data/"* folder.

-Once processed, the partial and final results are saved on the *"./out"* folder.
+Once processed, the partial and final results are saved on the *"./out/"* folder.

 ### Dataset